The Principle: Strategic Pruning

 My Presence Practice

 In my own life, this means I view every setback as a question from the Gardener: "What is being cleared away to make room for that which is coming?"
-I choose to stay present in the "wilderness" seasons, knowing that the drought always precedes the rain.
+I choose to stay present in the wilderness seasons, knowing that the drought always precedes the rain.